rfreydi/sandbox-nest-testing-strategy/README.md

 ## Description

-This repository is created to provide an environment that show up common testing technique at Masteos without being alternate frequently.
+This repository is created to provide an environment that show up common testing technique without being alternate frequently.

 ## Installation